nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 master-slave setup.

-.. comment: PostgreSQL may produce excessive amounts of dead tuples due to owncloud transactions preventing the execution of the autovacum process.
+.. comment: PostgreSQL may produce excessive amounts of dead tuples due to Nextcloud transactions preventing the execution of the autovacum process.

 What about the other DBMS?